bsmith89/compbio-template/TEMPLATE.md

     so growth curves started on October 20th, 2014, would be stored in `raw/2014-10-20/growth-curve.csv`, and
     `NOTE.md` would describe the experiment and this file in detail.

-    TODO: Deal with data repositories: recommend Zenodo, built in recipes for publishing?

 Intermediate data files are separated into directories based on their content.
 The extension portion of these file names should indicate the format of the